Kizielins/q2-predict-dysbiosis/README.md

 ## Original publication / citation
 If you want to learn more about this method, or to cite it, please refer to our article: https://www.biorxiv.org/content/10.1101/2023.12.04.569909v4

-## Acknowledgements
-We would like to acknowledge the Authors of the q2-health-index plugin, whose scripts formed the foundation of our work.